VivianHenry/Hospital-Management-System/README.md

 ![ER Diagram](https://user-images.githubusercontent.com/67223688/183329189-0a9b73c0-7827-4e3f-9778-727e01c3b248.png)

-The following steps need to be undertaken in order to recreate the Hospital Management System project.
+<h3>The following steps need to be undertaken in order to recreate the Hospital Management System project</h3>

 Step 1: Installing and Configuring XAMP/WAMP
 In order for the project to work, XAMP (MacOS) or WAMP (Windows) needs to be installed.
 Once done, the hms folder must be added to the directory.
 In order to do this,